-Our Training and Education Program offers workshops, conferences and other educational forums on a variety of topics related to loss, bereavement and trauma.
+Our Training Institute offers workshops, conferences and other educational forums on a variety of topics related to loss, bereavement and trauma.

 A Wendt Center counselor presented a day-long workshop on working with children on loss/grief issues in school-based groups.
 The workshop was very informative, lively and full of very useful information.
 My entire staff came away very impressed with the ideas which were presented…The staff at the Wendt Center offer an invaluable service to the community.
 Whether in the areas of education, training or in direct services, they are in the forefront of providing much needed services to persons who are experiencing significant losses.”